Big games in small packages

 For our business partners, it means we apply our experience working at major studios on AAA games to an indie development model.
 It means blending reliable project management, solid tools, and technical aptitude with small teams, agile design, and independent spirit.

 One of the things people are often surprised to learn about Vector Unit is how small we are.
-Currently the permanent staff consists of four people.
-Yeah, that's right: FOUR!
+Currently the permanent staff consists of five people.
+Yeah, that's right: FIVE!
 So next time someone tells you their awesome new mobile game with a budget of millions of dollars and a staff of forty people, you tell them to shut up because Vector Unit makes awesome games and the whole company fits inside a Smart Car (almost).

 How do we do it?
 Are we magic?
 No, we're just ordinary people who love making games.
 We are: